M3t0r/tpl/docs/manpage.rst

 .. option:: output_file

     The file that the rendered template will be written to.
-If an error occurs during templating this file might end up with incomplete and broken data.
+If an error occurs during templating the output might end up with incomplete and broken data.
     When a file with the same name already exists it will be overwritten without notice.
 If ommitted this argument defaults to "``-``" which stands for ``STDOUT``.